uma-dev/micro-services/README.md

 ### Process of building

-1. After creating the gateway, discovery server and config server, add them to the project via **File/new/module from existing sources**
+1. After creating the gateway, discovery server (Eureka) and config server, add them to the project via **File/new/module from existing sources**
-2. Configure the ```application.properties``` or ```application.yml``` file.
+2. Configure the `application.properties` or `application.yml` file.
-3. Create and import the worker microservice
+3. Create and import the employee microservice
 4. Config the employee microservice (including JDBC properties to connect to the DB)
    - Create entity inside employee class with the annotations:
      - @Entity (jpa)
      - @Getter (lombok)
      - @Setter (lombok)